-Bowdens is sitting on one of the world’s largest silver deposits, and a scoping study for the project indicates production of 3.4 million ounces per year of silver, together with roughly 6,9000t of zinc and 5,100t of lead.
+Bowdens is sitting on one of the world’s largest undeveloped silver deposits, and a feasibility study completed for the project back in 2018 indicates production of 3.4 million ounces per year of silver, together with roughly 6,9000t of zinc and 5,100t of lead.

-Manuka Resources (ASX: MKR), the first gold and silver IPO of 2020 is the other ‘go to’ silver play.
+MKR was the first gold and silver IPO of 2020 and is the other ‘go to’ silver play.

 Alternatively, investors can pick from a large number of miners that produce silver alongside other metals such as copper or gold.

 There are around 30 ASX companies that have interests in silver.

 They include some larger miners such as South32 (ASX:S32), which mines silver at its Cannington site in Queensland – the world’s biggest silver mine.

 Sister company BHP (ASX:BHP) has some silver production from its Olympic Dam mine in South Australia that is better known for its uranium-copper output.

 Smaller Australian-listed miners, meanwhile, provide a wider choice of silver projects for investors.

-WA-based Boab Metals (ASX:BML) is developing the Sorby Hills lead-silver-zinc project in WA, which has a JORC resource of 44.9 million tonnes at 4.3 per cent lead equivalent which includes 54 million ounces of silver.
+WA-based Boab Metals (ASX:BML) is developing the Sorby Hills lead-silver-zinc project in WA’s Kimberley region, which has a JORC resource of 44.9 million tonnes at 4.3 per cent lead equivalent which includes 54 million ounces of silver.

 Meanwhile, White Rock Minerals’ (ASX:WRM) portfolio includes the Mt Carrington gold-silver mine in northern NSW, where Thomson Resources (ASX:TMZ) entered into an earn-in and JV agreement back in 2021.